Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ## Introduction

-This user guide is a work in progress as is the OpenGD77 / OpenDM1801 firmware.
+This user guide is a work in progress as is the OpenGD77 / OpenDM1801 / OpenRD5R and OpenGD77S_HS firmware.
 If you find any errors or omissions please let me know so they can be corrected.

 Due to the rapid pace of development some of photos of screens are now out of date and not completely accurate.